 Quality, affordable, and SAFE housing.
 As a council member, I am committed to making sure that all rental housing is in good condition and safe for children.
 Currently, the way we find most lead hazards is through the blood tests of our children.
 This is unacceptable.
 I want our city to be proactive in identifying homes with lead-based paint and moving property owners to remediate lead hazards.
 I will work to make lead testing part of all routine rental inspections, as well as part of the point-of-sale inspection and inspections for all daycare facilities.
 We will partner with state and county programs to help property owners who qualify to cover abatement costs.

 Walkability for necessities.
 As we grow our local business ecosystem, I want to see more small shops all over Cleveland Heights that offer everyday necessities—not just food, including fresh produce, but also items such as baby formula, diapers and wipes, and feminine sanitary products.
 If a woman does not have access to a car and needs these items immediately, having access within a walkable distance can be a lifeline.

 There is so much more that mothers need, of course, such as skills/professional development opportunities; reliable, affordable, clean public transportation; quality, affordable internet service; scheduling consistency and timeliness at work; and the list goes on.
 The work to create a robust infrastructure that serves the needs of mothers and families is long.
 And while there’s a lot we can’t do locally—at least not directly—I’m ready to get started on what we CAN do, using every tool at our disposal.

 When doors are closed to women, or paths are more difficult for women, it’s something that many men often don’t even see.
 We need more women on city council because we need women’s perspectives.
 The first step to addressing injustices and inequities is seeing them.
-And this just one of many perspectives I will bring to the Cleveland Heights city council.
+And this is just one of many perspectives I will bring to the Cleveland Heights city council.